google/python-fire/docs/using-cli.md

 `Fire` function on.
 If you did not supply an object in the call to `Fire`, then the context in which `Fire` was called will be used as the Python component.

-You can append `-- --help` to any command to see what Python component it corresponds to, as well as the various ways in which you can extend the command.
+You can append `--help` or `-h` to a command to see what Python component it corresponds to, as well as the various ways in which you can extend the command.

-Flags are always separated from the Fire command by an isolated `--` in order to distinguish between flags and named arguments.
+Flags to Fire should be separated from the Fire command by an isolated `--` in order to distinguish between flags and named arguments.
+So, for example, to enter interactive mode append `-- -i` or `-- --interactive` to any command.
+To use Fire in verbose mode, append `-- --verbose`.

 Given a Fire command that corresponds to a Python object, you can extend that command to access a member of that object, call it with arguments if it is a